Guide to the Ashes, test cricket's biggest stage - ExBulletin

 BASIC RULES

-There are three main forms of international cricket, with Twenty20 being the shortest, the one-day format being the most self-explanatory and Test matches being the longest running and tradition.
+There are three main forms of international cricket, with Twenty20 being the shortest, the one-day format being the most obvious and Test matches being the longest running and tradition.

 Each of them includes 11 players in each team.
 Test games are scheduled for five days, with each team hitting two innings.
 In this format, the winning team has to send the opposition away twice, which usually means taking 10 wickets per inning.